Production worker (manufacturing)

-Career outlook for production worker (manufacturing)
+Career outlook for manufacturing operator

 Average UK salary